Code of Student Conduct

 - Limit access to and/or prohibit students from certain areas of the campus.

-Failure to meet the requirements of any notice by a college official may result in action being taken by the Associate Provost of Student Affairs apart from action for the alleged violation.
+Failure to meet the requirements of any notice by a college official may result in action being taken by the Vice Chancellor of Student Affairs apart from action for the alleged violation.
 Failure to appear is a violation of the Code of Conduct and will result in further sanctions and a hold will remain on the student’s enrollment pending student cooperation.
 Once informed of the allegations against the student, they may choose not to dispute and will be sanctioned appropriately.
 If the student chooses to dispute the allegations, the Assistant Director of Student Affairs will determine the circumstances of an alleged violation by investigating the facts and interviewing the implicated student and other potentially involved parties, including the complainant.
 The Assistant Director of Student Affairs will then communicate the findings with the Dean of Campus Administration and Campus Security.
 If it is determined that no violation has occurred, or if there is an insufficient amount of evidence to meet the preponderance of evidence standard, the allegations will be dismissed.
 If it is determined that a violation has occurred, the student will be sanctioned appropriately.
-All sanctions are approved by the Associate Provost of Student Affairs.
+All sanctions are approved by the Vice Chancellor of Student Affairs.
 Sanctioned students have the right to appeal the decision of the college per the Disciplinary Appeal Procedures.

 NOTE: In cases where a student receives a sanction of probation, suspension or expulsion, a copy of the confirmation letter received by the student may be forwarded to the parent or guardian of the student in conjunction with the Buckley Amendment and in compliance with FERPA guidelines.